sjbennett123/vindalebynight/content/current_writeups/Cursed to Die/_index.md

-**If there are images in this attachment, they will not be displayed.**  [Download the original attachment](https://mail-attachment.googleusercontent.com/attachment/u/0/?view=att&th=18a764cc663ee3b5&attid=0.2&disp=attd&zw)

-Cursed To Die

-Cursed to Die

 **Written by: Chris Colland**        **Reviewed by:** [Name]

 **Brief**: A member of the Vindale Guard, Solen Oakblood, fight against the Vampires with his squadron and he was the lone survivor.
 He doesn’t know the Vampire who bit him, but he is now Cursed to Die
 **Requirements:** What a Horrible Night to Have a Curse has been ran